STELaRLab: Demonstrating the Art of the Possible

 Pushing the boundaries of what is conceivable: that’s the remit of Lockheed Martin’s new research and development (R&D) facility in Australia.

 Based in Melbourne, the Science, Technology, Engineering Leadership, Research Laboratory (STELaRLab) is Lockheed Martin’s national R&D operations centre for our current university-based research portfolio in Australia.
-The STELaRLab but will also undertake internal R&D programs for Lockheed Martin in Australia.

 Researchers will initially explore several fields, including: hypersonics research; quantum information science; space systems research; radar and signal processing; and C4ISR systems research.
 But it doesn’t stop there.
 The breadth of research is expected to expand, as partners and capability are identified.